Chichester Priory Park CC was founded in 1851, and has a proud history and a particularly strong connection with the birth of test cricket.

 We have a thriving junior section with 14 teams for ages from U8 to U18, including 3 girls teams, all playing very competitively.
 On Tuesday evenings in excess of 100 under 10 junior members attend coaching sessions run by our team of qualified coaches.

-We are ClubMark accredited and a recent National Chance to Shine Club of the Year.
+We are ClubMark accredited and a former National Chance to Shine Club of the Year.

 As a club we have the following aims: